E-D-Richard/budget-tracker-webbapp/README.md

 ### ToDo

-- when adding a new category, auto scroll to new category
 - close settingsMenu on outside click
 - create a smooth a color effect for currently selected option setting (build out redux store to track state of current selection).
 - in settings menu, stylize all setting option buttons and option forms (including transitions)